Your Ultimate Guide To Wedding Dance Choreography.

 • Marry Me by Train

-Step 2: Determining the Type of Dance
+Step 2: Determining the Type of Dance for your wedding dance choreography

 Every song has three basic components: